LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 I feel like I'm learning new things.

-I was filled with many interesting ideas about how to strengthen communities from the inside out, how evolve scientific software development that addresses particular needs, how to be a true community leader (thank you Greg), how to shape training content collaboratively, and much, much more.
+I was filled with many interesting ideas about how to strengthen communities from the inside out, how to evolve scientific software development that addresses particular needs, how to be a true community leader (thank you Greg), how to shape training content collaboratively, and much, much more.